tls-inspector/certbox-desktop/README.md

-# Certificate Factory
+# Certbox

-Certificate Factory is an electron-based desktop application letting you easily create certificates without the need for confusing command-line applications.
+Certbox is an electron-based desktop application letting you easily create certificates without the need for confusing command-line applications.